-Credit totals do not include Foundation Courses.
+\ Credit totals do not include Foundation Courses.
 Students must either demonstrate mastery of the subject matter in Foundation Courses through a Rasmussen College entrance placement exam or by successful completion of Foundation Courses.

-In addition to meeting all other admissions requirements, applicants to this program must successfully complete and pass a criminal background check.
+In addition to meeting all other admissions requirements, applicants to this program must successfully complete and pass a Minnesota Department of Human Services background check.